tesseract-one/Sr25519.swift/README.md

 ## License

-ScaleCodec can be used, distributed and modified under [the Apache 2.0 license](LICENSE).
+Sr25519.swift can be used, distributed and modified under [the Apache 2.0 license](LICENSE).